Pensions and Divorce

 as they wish, in most cases marital property tends to be divided equally

-between the parties.
-This can mean that each asset is divided equally
+not did not actually earn the pension.
+This can mean that each asset is

-each pension is.
-The martial share is a formula that calculates the percentage
+share" of each pension is.
+The martial share is a formula that calculates

 The actual division of the pension is accomplished by a court order that